Flood Warning issued for Lafayette, St. Landry, St. Martin by NWS - News Break

 Flood Warning issued for Lafayette, St. Landry, St. Martin by NWS

-Effective: 2021-05-19 20:25:00 CDT Expires: 2021-05-24 10:00:00 CDT Urgency: Expected Severity: Moderate Certainty: Likely Target Area: Lafayette; St. Landry; St. Martin The Flood Warning is extended for the following rivers in Louisiana Bundick Creek At Bundick Lake ...The Flood Warning continues for the following rivers in Louisiana...Texas Whisky Chitto Creek Near Mittie West Fork Of The Calcasieu River At Sam Houston Jones State Park Bayou Des Cannes Near Eunice Calcasieu River Near Oakdale Calcasieu River Near Salt Water Barrier Calcasieu River Near Kinder Calcasieu River NEAR White Oak Park Calcasieu River Near Oberlin Calcasieu River Near Glenmora Bayou Nezpique Near Basile Mermentau River Near Mermentau Bayou Vermilion Near Carencro Vermilion River At Lafayette, Surrey Street Gage Pine Island Bayou Near Sour Lake Additional information is available at www.weather.gov.
-The Flood Warning remains in effect The Flood Warning continues for the Bayou Vermilion Near Carencro. * Until Monday morning. * At 7:15 PM CDT Wednesday the stage was 18.6 feet. * Flood stage is 17.0 feet. * Minor flooding is occurring and minor flooding is forecast. * Recent Activity...The maximum river stage in the 24 hours ending at 7:15 PM CDT Wednesday was 19.0 feet. * Forecast...The river is expected to rise to a crest of 18.4 feet Friday morning.
-It will then fall below flood stage late Sunday evening. * Impact...At 18.0 feet, Roads along Bayou Fuseilier are impassable.
-These include but are not limited to Walnut and Green roads along the St. Martin, St. Landry Parish line, as well as Meche Road in St. Landry Parish.
-Fld Observed Forecasts (7 pm CDT) Location Stg Stg Day/Time Thu Fri Sat Bayou Vermilion Carencro 17.0 18.6 Wed 7 pm CDT 18.2 18.4 17.9alerts.weather.gov
+Effective: 2021-05-21 20:42:00 CDT Expires: 2021-05-26 07:00:00 CDT Urgency: Expected Severity: Moderate Certainty: Likely Target Area: Lafayette; St. Landry; St. Martin The Flood Warning is extended for the following rivers in Louisiana...Texas Bayou Anacoco Near Rosepine Village Creek Near Kountze ...The Flood Warning continues for the following rivers in Louisiana...Texas Bayou Des Cannes Near Eunice Bayou Vermilion Near Carencro West Fork Of The Calcasieu River At Sam Houston Jones State Park Bundick Creek At Bundick Lake Whisky Chitto Creek Near Mittie Calcasieu River Near Oakdale Calcasieu River Near Salt Water Barrier Calcasieu River Near Kinder Calcasieu River NEAR White Oak Park Calcasieu River Near Oberlin Calcasieu River Near Glenmora Bayou Nezpique Near Basile Mermentau River Near Mermentau Vermilion River At Lafayette, Surrey Street Gage Sabine River Near Orange Sabine River Near Bon Wier Sabine River Near Deweyville Neches River Near Beaumont Neches River Near Town Bluff Neches River at Neches River Saltwater Barrier Neches River Near Evadale Pine Island Bayou Near Sour Lake Additional information is available at www.weather.gov.
+The Flood Warning is now in effect until Wednesday morning The Flood Warning continues for the Bayou Vermilion Near Carencro. * Until Wednesday morning. * At 8:15 PM CDT Friday the stage was 19.5 feet. * Flood stage is 17.0 feet. * Moderate flooding is occurring and minor flooding is forecast. * Recent Activity...The maximum river stage in the 24 hours ending at 8:15 PM CDT Friday was 19.9 feet. * Forecast...The river is expected to fall below flood stage Tuesday evening and continue falling to 16.7 feet Wednesday evening. * Impact...At 19.5 feet, Arnaudville Road and Magellan road intersection begins to flood from Coulee Lantier.
+Fld Observed Forecasts (7 pm CDT) Location Stg Stg Day/Time Sat Sun Mon Bayou Vermilion Carencro 17.0 19.5 Fri 8 pm CDT 18.9 18.3 17.7alerts.weather.gov